SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

-The *statements* inside a code block include declarations, expressions, and other kinds of statements and are executed in order.
+The *statements* inside a code block include declarations, expressions, and other kinds of statements and are executed in order of their appearance in source code.

 ..
 TR: What exactly are the scope rules for Swift?